DHTMLX/docs-diagram/docs/lines/index.md

 ### Lines in the mindmap mode

-The mindmap mode is used to render one more kind of a hierarchical diagram.
-The shapes are connected by curved lines and arranged around a central shape.
+The mindmap mode of Diagram is used to render one more kind of a hierarchical diagram.
+The shapes are connected by ["curved" lines](../../lines/configuration_properties/) and arranged around a central shape.

 <iframe src="https://snippet.dhtmlx.com/lo1vm0e8?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="650"></iframe>